Table of Contents

-It includes the demand for offices, stores, schools, hospital, theatres, etc.
+It includes the demand for offices, stores, schools, hospitals, theatres, etc.

 a.
 Educational Institution

-Day School – 10 lpcd( litre per capita per day)
+Day School – 10 lpcd(liters per capita per day)

-Hostels – 65 lpcd( litre per capita per day)
+Hostels – 65 lpcd( liters per capita per day)

-With Bed – 500 litre per bed per day
+With Bed – 500 liters per bed per day

 Without Bed- 2500 liters per day

-With Bed – 200 litre per bed per day
+With Bed – 200 liters per bed per day

 Without Bed – 500-1500 liters per day

 d.
 Industry Demand

 It is commonly considered in urban areas.
-Quality of water required for the various industry is known as industry demand.
+The quantity of water required for the various industries is known as industry demand.
 Normally 20-25% of total demand is taken as industry demand.

 e.
 Demand for public places or Municipal demand

 It includes water required for washing and sprinkling on road, cleaning sewers, watering public parks, etc. Normally 5% of total demand is taken as municipal demand for public places.

 f.
 Fire Demand